 range of habitats such as tall grass prairie, upland meadows, bottomland

 forest and a beautiful stream to explore.
 It also provides live animal

 displays and a variety of exhibits as you discover more about the

 Ernie Miller Park Shelter

-Note: During your event, please have a copy of your reservation form
+Note: During your event, please have a copy of your reservation form available.

 Park Police and Park Safety

 If safety issues arise, contact the JCPRD Park Police by calling (913) 782-0720.
 If you're contacting the Park Police to resolve a conflict related to a shelter reservation, please be sure to have your copy of the reservation with you.